OmniNav: A Unified Framework for Prospective Exploration and Visual-Language Navigation: Approach

-\textbf{Fast Thinking System} OmniNav operates at a high frequency, designed to execute either subtasks provided by a slow system or end-to-end multi-task navigation, as shown in Fig.~\ref{fig:model}.
-It directly outputs a sequence of continuous-space waypoints $ \mathbf{w}_{t:t+H} \in \mathbb{R}^{H \times 5} $ with $ H = 5 $, enabling real-time closed-loop control.
-We formulate waypoint prediction as a conditional diffusion generation, interacted with the fused features from the vision-language model (VLM).
-This design preserves the VLM's semantic understanding while enabling rich interactions between language-guided context and the waypoint, leading to robust instruction following.
-Compared to discrete action chunking, our approach produces smoother, higher-precision trajectories with lower inference latency, supporting stable 5 Hz execution on hardware.
 We employ a variant of the Denoising Transformer (DiT)~\citep{peebles2023scalable} to model waypoint sequences.
 The policy network consists of self-attention blocks that operate on noised tokens to capture temporal and spatial dependencies within the waypoint sequence, and cross-attention blocks that attend to the vision-language context $\mathbf{O}_{VLM}$.
 The output is a sequence of $H=5$ spatial-temporal waypoints $\mathbf{w}_t^{(i)} \in \mathbb{R}^5$, $i = 1, \dots, H$, each encoding:

 where $(x^{(i)}, y^{(i)})$ denotes the 2D position, $\theta^{(i)}$ is the orientation (represented via sine-cosine embedding to avoid discontinuity at $\pi/-\pi$), and $c^{(i)} \in \{0,1\}$ is a binary completion flag indicating whether the ``arrive'' command should be triggered at the $i$-th waypoint.